WillersonAbreu/docker-node-fullcycle/README.md

 # docker-node-fullcycle
-Repository to be assessed by FullCycle team, it is a simple "Hello World" made in Golang with for docker course
+Repository to be assessed by FullCycle team, it is a simple "Hello World" made in Node.js with for docker course